carbon-design-system/design-system-website/src/content/components/pagination/usage.md

 ### Identify the current page

-Clearly identify which page the user is on by displaying the current page number.
+Clearly identify which page the user is on my displaying the current page number.
 By providing context into how many pages there are in total (eg. 1 of 4 pages), you can help provide clarity around the data displayed.

 ### Provide various options for navigating

-**Previous** and **next** chevrons are the most useful way for the user to move forward or backward through pages of data.
-Provide a [Text Input](/components/text-input) in which users can input the page they wish to navigate to.
+**Previous** and **next** chevrons or links are the most useful way for the user to move forward or backward through pages of data.
+Provide a [Inline select](/components/select) in which users can choose the page they wish to navigate to.

 ---
 ***